ananyajagdish/ananyajagdishprojects/README.md

 ## ClearCellGame
 This project invloves two-dimensional arrays, abstract classes, and test development.
 Implemented code for a game named clear cell game.
 The game's goal is to maximize the number of cleared cells in a colored board.
 A graphical user interface (GUI) was provided and I developed the code that implements the rules of the game.
 When you click on a cell, if any of the surrounding cells (all 8 directions) are the same character they must be cleared(indicated by a "." character).
 When a cell is clicked, one or more rows might be cleared as a result.
 In this case, these rows will be collapsed.

+## Aliens And SpaceShips
+This is my own game where there is a player and an enemy.
+It is a basic shooting game where the player must shoot at then enemy and dodge bullets shot by the enemy.
+The player can use the awsd controls to move and the space bar to shoot.If the player or enemy is shot their health decreases.
+If the palyer is able to defeat the enemy they win.

+## Online Test